KapilDevPal/WhoIsOnline/README.md

 Track "who is online right now?" in Rails 7+ using Redis TTL.
 No database writes, production-safe, and auto-hooks into controllers via a Rails Engine.

 ## Features
-- Rails Engine auto-includes a controller concern to mark users online.
+- **Activity-based tracking** - Only shows users online when the app is actively in use (page visible and active).
 - Works with `current_user` from any auth system (Devise, custom, etc.).
 - TTL-based presence in Redis, no tables required.
-- **Automatic offline detection** when users close their browser/tab.
+- **Automatic offline detection** when users close their browser/tab or switch to another tab.
+- Uses Page Visibility API to detect when app is in background.
+- Periodic heartbeats keep users online only when page is visible.
 - Throttled Redis writes to reduce load (configurable).
 - Safe SCAN-based counting; no `KEYS`.
 - Configurable Redis client, TTL, throttle duration, user id method, controller accessor, and namespace.